trobinpl/blog/input/posts/true-objects-have-something-more-than-getters-and-setters.md

 If I had to put this into the least words possible I would say - your object should not be just data structure, it should have also behaviors.
 Data structures are not bad!
 They are perfect solutions to certain problems.
 Serializing?
 Passing data from frontend to backend?
 Gathering some primitive types together?
 Go ahead - create data structure.
 Just let it be conscious choice.

-Think about when did you use `private` keyword?
-If your answer is long time ago, **probably** you write good old fashioned functions.
+Think about when did you use `private` keyword last time?
+If your answer is long time ago, you **probably** write good old fashioned functions.
 It's because your object should hide it's internals.
 There is absolutely no hiding anything without access modifiers other than `public`.

     ticket.Close();